-Reports on the App Builder Website give you in-app analytics to show which stops are the most popular and how long users are spending in each stop.
+Reports on the App Builder Website give you analytics of user behavior inside the app.
+These analytics show which stops are the most popular and how long users are spending in each stop.
 Filters for the date give insights into usage throughout the year.

 Single Guide Reports

 Below is a screenshot and an explanation of reports for a SINGLE guide app: